Carnegie Mellon University

 During the past few years, some international students' initial visa requests were denied.
 However, when re-submitted, the vast majority of MSML students were approved and the students were able to arrive on time (excepting the first year of the COVID-19 pandemic).
 Visa delays seem particularly common for students from China, but their visas have ultimately been approved.

-It is hard to know what the COVID-19 impact will be on visa applications.
-We encourage students to apply for visas as soon as is safe and practical, and to keep in contact with both us and OIE about the process.
+With continuing effects from the COVID-19 pandemic and political instabilities around the world, we encourage students to apply for visas as soon as is safe and practical, and to keep in contact with both us and OIE about the process.

 Administrative Delays: